 Address: Kongens Nytorv Christmas Market.
 1050 Kongens Nytorv, Copenhagen K.

-Hans Christian Andersen Christmas market on Axeltorv across Tivoli
+Christmas Markets in Copenhagen: Hans Christian Andersen Christmas market on Axeltorv across Tivoli

 The market at Axeltorv square is named after everybody’s favourite and world-renowned Danish storyteller.
 The stalls are all named after Hans Christian Andersen’s fairy tales, tastefully decorated with thousands of Christmas lights.
 Here you can taste, smell, and shop everything your Christmas heart desires.
 You can find Christmas decorations, gifts, jewellery, mulled wine and hot chocolate.
-The market also has a genuine nostalgia carousel for the kids, a Christmas caravan and of course Santa himself.
+And the market also has a genuine nostalgia carousel for the kids, a Christmas caravan and of course Santa himself.

 Open: 18 November – 22 December 2016.